dubzzz/fast-check/documentation/Arbitraries.md

         maxDepth?: number;         // maximal depth allowed for this object key?: Arbitrary<string>;   // arbitrary for key
-        values?: Arbitrary<any>[]; // arbitrary responsible for base value };
+        values?: Arbitrary<any>[]; // arbitrary responsible for base value withBoxedValues?: boolean; // adapt all entries within `values` to generate boxed version of the value too withMap?: boolean;         // also generate Map
+        withSet?: boolean;         // also generate Set
+    };
 };
 ```